-- Start with "what."
-That is, a brief discussion of the general subject/topic that the two genres are focusing on. - Include the title of each piece, the genre type, and the author or company name of each in the introduction. - Briefly state the main argument/thesis of each chosen piece.
+- Start with a brief discussion of the subject/topic that the two genres are focusing on.
+Include the title of each piece, the genre type, and the author or company name of each in the introduction. - State the thesis, either implied or stated, for each genre.